GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-21/index.md

 launcher, files app, etc).

 The `uiauto.Run` function used above takes a list of actions.
-In this context, an action is just a `func(context.Context)` error.
+In this context, an action is just a `func(context.Context) error`.
 With such a simple API, **other kinds of actions can be mixed in with UI actions**.
 For example, using the keyboard is as easy as: